-While criticisms over Apple’s AirPods have been mixed, there’s no denying the consequential impact the buds have had on the true wireless earbuds market.
+While criticisms over Apple’s AirPods (2nd generation) have been mixed, there’s no denying the consequential impact the buds have had on the true wireless earbuds market.
 Recently, however, Samsung has stepped up to the plate with its answer to the AirPods: beans—or as its buds are formally known as, the Samsung Galaxy Buds Live, which are in fact shaped like beans.

 Equipped with comparable feature sets at a sub-$200 price, you may be wondering which is the better buy?
 In this Apple AirPods vs Samsung Galaxy Buds Live article, we break down all the features each product offers to see which is worth your hard-earned cash.

-Editor’s note: This article was updated on April 2, 2021, to include the AirPods (3rd generation) and Amazon Echo Buds (2nd Gen) as alternatives.
+Editor’s note: This article was updated on Nov 29, 2021, to include the AirPods (3rd generation) and Amazon Echo Buds (2nd Gen) as alternatives.